bgschiller/bgschiller.github.io/src/content/blog/2024/12/12/constraint-solving-in-spreadsheets.md

 =CONSTRAIN(LENGTH(X) <= 1)
 ```

-Copy-pasting this across the grid will enforce that venue is double-booked for any time slot.
+Copy-pasting this across the grid will enforce that no venue is double-booked for any time slot.

 ![A table of venues X times, as above.
 Each interior cell has the LENGTH(X) <= 1 formula](./formula-no-more-than-one-talk-in-a-room.png)